mohtamohit/Videofy/README.md

 - LexRank() to measure the importance of sentences in the graph by considering its relative importance to its neighboring sentences.
 - Prepares the complete video for the article with proper summary
 - A very handy web app already to serve you
-- A chrome/chromium plugin(extension) "Videofy_Chrome_extension.zip"for https://www.wittyfeed.com/story to instantly open the video editing tool Videofy
+- A chrome/chromium plugin(extension) *"Videofy_Chrome_extension.zip"* for https://www.wittyfeed.com/story to instantly open the video editing tool Videofy
 - Implemented sentimental analysis based on nltk library, python.
 It determines the mood of the person writing the article.
 Moreover, the motion video supports the audio files that depict the mood of the person